After going through this article, you’ll be able to identify the internet coax cable from all the coax cables at your home.

 Yes, the length of the cable will affect the internet signal.
 For instance, you’ll experience more signal loss with more cable length.
 This signal loss occurs due to resistance.

-When a conductor’s length gets increased, the resistance of the conductor increases automatically.
+When a conductor’s length increases, the resistance of the conductor increases automatically.
 So, long distance means a higher resistance, which means internet signal loss.

 Typically, the following signal loss can be expected from a coax internet cable with increasing distance.